 require waterproof hiking boots with good grip and ankle support as

 well as waterproof raingear and extra layers of clothing.
 (Hats and

 gloves are often needed, even during the summer).
-Click here for information on Recommended
+You will need to bring a face mask in case a situation arises where you cannot practise social distancing.
+Click here for

 Equipment.
 You agree that you

 advance if any relevant medical conditions.
 If our guide judges that a

 participant is not correctly equipped or is otherwise unsuitable for a